 ALBUMNOTITIES

 Liner notes (also sleeve notes of dus ALBUM NOTITIES), ik lees ze altijd met veel plezier van de platen / cd's die ik heb.
-Vaak zijn ze geschreven door bekende van de betrokken artiest, en zijn het inspirerende teksten met achtergrond informatie over de plaat die je luisterd, de muziek die er op staat of over de artiest zelf.
+Vaak zijn ze geschreven door bekende van de betrokken artiest, en zijn het inspirerende teksten met achtergrond informatie over de plaat die je luistert, de muziek die er op staat of over de artiest zelf.
 In ieder geval altijd positief!
-Op deze pagina kan je er een aantal lezen, vaak in het Engels dat komt toch het best over.
+Op deze pagina kan je er een aantal lezen, deze wel in het Engels dat komt toch het best over.

 ----------